Bahala Na Gang: The 1960s

 The gang continued to gain notoriety decades after the deaths of the original founders.
 In the 1960s, the gang eventually made their homes and territories in prisons throughout the Philippines, including New Bilibid Prison and the Bureau of Corrections.
 July 10, 1961, saw the highly-documented murder of Bahala Na Gang member, Roberto Monreal, who was forced to fight to a last stand after being cornered in the Manila City Jail by criminals Ramon Narciso y Contreras, Elias Gloria y Bernardino, Francisco Celso y Garcia and Rufino Peña y Guevarra.

-It was in this decade where notorious BNG member, Arturo Forcuna (aka Boy Golden), gained infamy.
+It was in this decade where notorious BNG member Arturo Forcuna (aka Boy Golden) gained infamy.
 Forcuna was only forced to be inducted into the gang in desperation to survive the violence inside the Manila City Jail.
 In the 1960s, he became infamous for his numerous altercation with rival gangs such as the Sige-Sige Gang, at one point even surviving a beating with makeshift weapons from numerous members of the latter.
 At this time, the Bahala Na Gang's culture of violence became more widely recorded by law enforcement and journalists.
 Franklin G. Ashburn in his research book entitled Some Recent Inquiries into the Structure-Function of Conflict Gangs in Manila City Jail described the gang:

 Spread into California

 The Bahala Na Gang spread into Filipino immigrant communities in the United States, especially California.
-Bahala Na Gang sets emerged throughout the San Diego area, Los Angeles area, San Jose, San Francisco Bay area, Stockton, Sacramento as well as the Las Vegas area in Nevada Older members are generally in their 50s and form much of the organization's base.
+Bahala Na Gang sets emerged throughout the San Diego area, Los Angeles area, San Jose, San Francisco Bay area, Stockton, and Sacramento as well as the Las Vegas area in Nevada.
+Older members are generally in their 50s and form much of the organization's base.
 Younger members, however, are the ones most likely to commit violent acts to prove themselves, often forming the muscle of much of the gang's drug and weapons trafficking activities.
 Outside of drug and weapon trafficking rings, gang members are involved in murder, robbery and kidnapping among others.
-At one point in the summer of 1990, a gang fight participated by a dozen BNG members at a taco stand killed two people and injured five.
-The suspects were charged with 29 counts of murder, attempted murder, assault with a deadly weapon, chaos, conspiracy, battery and other total crimes of 348 criminal counts, one of the largest a single case in California murder history.
+At one point in the summer of 1990, a gang fight at a taco stand in which a dozen BNG members participated killed two people and injured five.
+The suspects were charged with 29 counts of murder, attempted murder, assault with a deadly weapon, chaos, conspiracy, battery and other things; total crimes of 348 criminal counts, one of the largest single cases in California murder history.

 A well-publicized case involving the gang happened in July 2007 when BNG members Matthew N. Anderson, Jason R. Rodriguez and William K. Taylor attacked and almost mutilated a 15-year-old boy.
 The fight started when the victim insulted the gang on social media, prompting the three (and another accomplice) to confront the boy.
 Using a bolo knife, the teens hacked the boy multiple times, severing his arm "almost all the way to the bone".
 Reports also indicated that this was also an initiation ceremony for the youths to become full members of the gang.
-The kid survived and the three BNG members were charged with malicious wounding.
+The boy survived and the three BNG members were charged with malicious wounding.